beaverbuilder/documentation/docs/bb-theme/customizer-settings/general.md

 ### Theme Medium Breakpoint and Mobile Breakpoint

-The number of pixels below which medium device behavior starts (for the Medium Breakpoint setting) or small device behavior starts (for the Mobile Breakpoint setting).
-Defaults are 992px and 768px, respectively.
-These settings affect theme behavior only with respect to header and nav layouts.
-For details about breakpoints and how they affect behavior in the Theme, [see this article](/beaver-builder/layouts/responsive-design/breakpoints-for-device-sizes.md).
+A breakpoint is the number of pixels of browser width below  which medium-device behavior or small-device behavior starts.
+Defaults are 992px for Medium and 768px, respectively.

+These settings affect Theme behavior with respect to header and nav layouts.

+For [theme headers](/bb-theme/customizer-settings/header.md#header-layout), the Nav Right, Nav Left, and Nav Centered + Inline Logo change to Nav Centered (menu below the logo) on medium and small devices.

+For [navigation layouts](/bb-theme/customizer-settings/header.md#nav-layout), the Nav menu collapses to a Hamburger icon or MENU link on small devices.

+The Beaver Builder plugin also has default breakpoints to control respoonsive behavior in content areas and in Themer layouts, which differ by one pixel.
+For a description of the difference, see [the article on Beaver Builder breakpoints](/beaver-builder/layouts/responsive-design/breakpoints-for-device-sizes.md).
+See also the sections on [how to use the mobile nav icon instead of a full menu at all device sizes](/beaver-builder/layouts/responsive-design/breakpoints-for-device-sizes.md#use-the-mobile-nav-for-larger-devices) and [how to keep the theme's header layout the same on large and medium devices](/beaver-builder/layouts/responsive-design/breakpoints-for-device-sizes.md#preserve-the-themes-header-layout-on-medium-devices).

 ## Background